Ballysaggartmore Towers

-Ballysaggartmore Towers are two ornate entrance lodges (one also acts as a bridge) that are situated on the former Ballysaggartmore Demesne approx 2.5 kilometres from the town of Lismore in County Waterford, Ireland.
+Ballysaggartmore Towers (Irish: Baile na sagart mór) are two ornate entrance lodges (one also acts as a bridge) that are situated on the former Ballysaggartmore Demesne approx 2.5 kilometres from the town of Lismore in County Waterford, Ireland.
 The structures are considered architectural "follies".

 Origins

 They were constructed for an Anglo Irish Landlord, Arthur Keily-Ussher no later than 1834.
 He held an estate of approximately 8000 acres, the majority of which was rented to tenant farmers but he retained approximately 1000 acres as a personal demesne.
 The lodges were constructed on the main avenue leading to the family's residence; Ballysaggartmore House.

 The house itself was large but of a very plain design, which was in obvious contrast to the lodges.
 An account from 1834 indicates that a main house predated the lodges.
 This account also reports that they were built from designs by the head gardener, John Smyth, and that the main entrance gates were forged locally for the sum of about £150.